SkoolNotes/Taproot/2020ISOS101/KBhISOS101Robustness.md

      * Robustness evaluated on the basis of "changeability" — that is, if under different circumstances, theories are unmutating, they are more robusta
  * Robustness prevents the "weakest link problem"
      * With multiple derivations under different assumptions, problems could be spotted independently
-     * Thus, if one point in a theory breaks down, you either notice it very quickly or the theory is not entirely disproven although less robust
+     * Thus, if one point in one senario theory breaks down, you either notice it very quickly or the theory is not entirely disproven although less robust
+ *